 \section{Numerical Experiments}

-In recent years, many solvers have been developed to facilitate the graphical learning of Bayesian networks that represent causality \citep{Pamfil2020DYNOTEARSSL,hyv10,mal18,Gao2022IDYNOLN,Dallakyan2023OnLT,Lorch2021DiBSDB}.
-Each of these solvers (including the one presented) face the curse of dimensionality, which somewhat restricts the applicability of each solver and thus through testing needs to be provided.
-It is impossible to test the proposed solution w.r.t. every solver developed.
-There is, however, a significant branch of development that allows for direct comparison and by transitivity of results the comparison with many previous solvers follows.
+In recent years, many solvers have been developed to facilitate the graphical learning of Bayesian networks that represent causality \citep{pamfilDYNOTEARSStructureLearning2020,hyvarinenEstimationStructuralVector2010,malinskyCausalStructureLearning2018,gaoIDYNOLearnMalinskyingNonparametric2022,dallakyanLearningTimeSeries2023,lorchDiBSDifferentiableBayesian2021}.
+Each of these solvers (including the one presented) faces the curse of dimensionality, which somewhat restricts their applicability; thus, thorough testing is required.
+It is impossible to test the proposed solution against every solver that has been developed.
+However, there is a significant branch of research that allows for direct comparison, and by the transitivity of results, this enables indirect comparison with many previous solvers.